radar/guides/what-is-a-gem.md

 [rake](http://rake.rubyforge.org/) program uses to automate tests, generate code, and perform other tasks.
-* This gem also includes an executable file in the `bin` directory, which will be loaded into the user's your `PATH` when the gem is installed.
+* This gem also includes an executable file in the `bin` directory, which will be loaded into the user's `PATH` when the gem is installed.
 * Documentation is usually included in the `README` and inline with the code.
 When you install a gem, documentation is generated automatically for you.
 Most gems include [RDoc](http://rdoc.sourceforge.net/doc/) documentation, but some use